don-juancito/cloud-experiments/README.md

 > **Note**: I aim to add new labs regularly, so check back often for fresh content!

+- **APIGatewayWithLambdaAuthorization**: Use Lambda authorizers for adding a flexible authorization mechanism to an already-existing API Gateway REST API
+- **AutoEC2InstanceStartStop**: Use EventBridge scheduler rules, Lambda functions, and SNS topics to start and stop EC2 instances based on a schedule
-- **InventoryStockAlarm**: Use EventBridge scheduler rules, Lambda functions, and SNS topics to get notified when a product becomes available.
+- **InventoryStockAlarm**: Use EventBridge scheduler rules, Lambda functions, and SNS topics to get notified when a product becomes available

-- **ServerlessPdfContentModerationPipeline**: Leverage S3 event notifications, Lambda functions, and AWS Rekognition to create moderation labels for individual PDF pages and detect potentially harmful content.
+- **ServerlessPdfContentModerationPipeline**: Leverage S3 event notifications, Lambda functions, and AWS Rekognition to create moderation labels for individual PDF pages and detect potentially harmful content

-- **ServerlessPdfProcessingPipeline**: Transform PDF files into different formats (PNG images and plain text) using S3 event notifications, Lambda functions, and AWS Textract.
+- **ServerlessPdfProcessingPipeline**: Transform PDF files into different formats (PNG images and plain text) using S3 event notifications, Lambda functions, and AWS Textract

-- **ServerlessPdfFullPipeline**: A combination of the previous two workflows that demonstrates the traditional SNS Fan-Out pattern by using SNS topics to distribute events across multiple processing pipelines.
+- **ServerlessPdfFullPipeline**: A combination of the previous two workflows that demonstrates the traditional SNS Fan-Out pattern by using SNS topics to distribute events across multiple processing pipelines

 ## Learning Tips